Adamsimsy/adamsimsy.github.io/source/_posts/2016-07-28-getting-started-with-sitecore.markdown

 ---
-layout: post
-title:  "Getting started with Sitecore - What resources should you use?"
+title:  Getting started with Sitecore - What resources should you use?
 date:   2016-07-25 16:57:54
-categories: sitecore
+tags: sitecore
 ---
 In this post which i'll keep updated is a list of key resources you should always have to hand as a Sitecore developer.
 Whether you are starting out or a seasoned Sitecore developer/architect.